It's March and as the weather warms up, so does the pace on Campus Commons construction.

 "The progress is incredible to see first-hand," says Allie Steg Haskett '03, assistant vice president for development.
 "And we want to share that with our donors because they believe in our vision.
 They know that the Campus Commons will support our students and fill a vital need among our arts programs."

-The Campus Commons is designed to house many student-serving and community-facing departments, including a reimagined student services team currently titled One-Stop; the offices of admissions, alumni relations and career services among others; and the most notable feature of the new building - a 600 seat performance hall, accompanied by new rehearsal and gallery space for the College of Performing and Visual Arts.
+The Campus Commons is designed to house many student-serving and community-facing departments, including a reimagined student services team currently titled One-Stop; the offices of admissions, alumni relations and Center for Career Readiness among others; and the most notable feature of the new building - a 600 seat performance hall, accompanied by new rehearsal and gallery space for the College of Performing and Visual Arts.